Your Privacy Rights as a COX Customer and Related Information

 Customer Proprietary Network Information

-If you subscribe to Cox telephone service or any other Cox service classified as a "telecommunications service," federal law creates certain additional privacy protections and use restrictions with respect to a category of information known as "customer proprietary network information" or "CPNI."
+If you subscribe to Cox telephone service or any other Cox service classified as a “telecommunications service,” federal law creates certain additional privacy protections and use restrictions with respect to a category of information known as “customer proprietary network information” or "CPNI."
 CPNI refers to the quantity, technical configuration, type, destination, location, and amount of your use of a telecommunications service that is made available to us solely by virtue of our relationship with you, as a customer.
 CPNI also includes information in your bills pertaining to your telephone service.
 CPNI does not include subscriber list information, such as your name, address and telephone number or other information that has been published in any directory format, or information that does not identify you personally.
-Examples of CPNI include information about your phone service found on your monthly telephone bill, the technical characteristics of your telephone service, the type of telephone service to which you subscribe, your current telephone charges, your long distance and local service billing records, directory assistance charges, usage data, and calling records.
+Examples of CPNI include information about your phone service found on your monthly telephone bill, the technical characteristics of your Subscription Services, the class of Subscription Services to which you subscribe, your current telephone charges, your long distance and local service billing records, directory assistance charges, usage data, and calling records.

 You have a right, and we have a duty, under federal law, to protect the confidentiality of CPNI.
 Cox does not sell your CPNI, and your CPNI will not be disclosed to third parties outside of Cox and our affiliates, agents, joint venture partners, vendors, and independent contractors, except as required by law or detailed here.

-Cable Television Protection of Subscriber Privacy
+Cable Television Act Protection of Subscriber Privacy

-We consider the privacy of our subscribers to be very important, and we are committed to keeping Personally Identifiable Information about our subscribers secure and confidential.
+We consider the privacy of our subscribers to be very important, and we are committed to keeping nonpublic Personally Identifiable Information about our subscribers secure and confidential.
 Your privacy rights under federal law relating to our cable television services are summarized below: